 - Distraction-free editing – The full-screen templates give you distraction-free editing.
 The editor takes up more screen space to keep you focused on what is important.

-- Speed – overall Gutenberg is fast and efficient.
+- Speed – overall Gutenberg is fast and efficient (particularly with a quality hosting like Cloudways).

 - The taxonomy and categories display very slowly.
 At times, it takes at least five seconds to display a list of 4 to 5 categories.